mysterymath/lcc6502/Implementation_Defined_Behavior.md

 * A long consists of 4 little-endian bytes.
 * A float consists of 4 bytes encoded using the IEEE 754 binary32 format.
 * A double consists of 8 bytes encoded using the IEEE 754 binary64 format.
-* TODO: When selecting a soft float lib, verify that it uses the above formats.
 * Structures elements are laid out sequentially in memory in declaration order, without padding.

 2.1.2.1 [Freestanding
 environment](https://port70.net/~nsz/c/c89/c89-draft.html#2.1.2.1.)

-* TODO: Define any additional library routines provided by this implementation.
+* No additional library routines are provided beyond those required by the standard for a freestanding implementation.

 * All external identifiers that begin with an underscore are reserved.
 All other identifiers that begin with an underscore and either an upper-case letter or